munozdjp/HINNDY/README.md

 ## Hidden Identification of Nonlinear Normal form Dynamics

-This repository contains the HINNDy method applied to the different models.
+This repository contains the HINNDy method applied to the different dynamical systems models.

 * [Summary](##Summary)
 * [Scripts](##Scripts)